-A sum of two times your final pensionable salary is generally paid to the person (or people) you have nominated (see below).
+A lump sum of three times your final pensionable salary is generally paid to the person (or people) you have nominated (see below).
 This lump sum will normally be tax-free.
-If you are part-time, it is normally equal to two years' actual part-time final pensionable salary.
+If you are part-time, it is normally equal to three years' actual part-time final pensionable salary.